 Fashion designers from Cameroon are making an impression abroad

 He went on to win further presidential elections in 1997, 2004 and - after a clause in the constitution limiting the number of presidential terms was removed - 2011.

 In 1994 and 1996 Cameroon and Nigeria fought over the disputed, oil-rich Bakassi peninsula.
 Nigeria withdrew its troops from the area in 2006 in line with an international court ruling which awarded sovereignty to Cameroon.

 Internally, there are tensions over the two mainly English-speaking southern provinces.
-A secessionist movement, the Southern Cameroon National Council (SCNC), emerged in the 1990s and has been declared as illegal.
+A secessionist movement, the Southern Cameroon National Council (SCNC), emerged in the 1990s and has been banned.

 Cameroon has one of the highest literacy rates in Africa.
-However, the country's progress is hampered by a level of corruption that is among the highest in the world.
+However, the country's progress is hampered by persistent problems with corruption.